gonsolo/gonzales/README.md

 ### Try it out

 - Get scenes from https://benedikt-bitterli.me/resources in pbrt v4 format and try them out.
 - Get scenes from https://github.com/mmp/pbrt-v4-scenes and try them.
-Not all of them work out of the box.
+All of them should be parsed correctly, not all of them work because an algorithm
+  (subsurface scattering, volume rendering, ...) is missing.

 ### Acknowledgments